 If you are going away and need plants watered, just fill a diaper full of water.
 Set it in your pot, and put soil on top of diaper.
 Your plants will stay moist while you are away

 The city of Houston just put everyone on restrictions concerning watering outdoor plants.
 Mine are all potted patio plants.
-The rule is twice a week depending upon whether you are on the even or odd side of the street.

 If you're having trouble with your spray nozzle or if you need more help watering - remember kids are more than willing to help!